zhaoqin-github/misc/docs/install-f5-neutron-lbaas-dashboard.md

-# Install F5 Neutron LBaaS Dashboard
+# Install F5 Neutron LBaaS Dashboard in RDO control plane

-## Install OpenStack control plane with Horizon enabled

-This document assumes that you already have RDO installed as your OpenStack control plane with Horizon enabled.
+**NOTE: This document assumes that you already have RDO installed as your OpenStack control plane with Horizon and Barbican enabled.**

-## Download and install F5 Neutron LBaaS Dashboard dev build
+## Download and install F5 Neutron LBaaS Dashboard dev build in your RDO control plane

 ```bash
 wget https://github.com/zhaoqin-github/misc/blob/master/rpm/f5-neutron-lbaas-dashboard-1.0.1.dev15-1.noarch.rpm